zeljkoprsa/mementor/docs/mementor_docs/techContext.md

 ## System Overview

 ### Purpose
-memory-system-init is a Python package that helps initialize and manage a three-tier documentation memory system for software projects.
+Mementor is a Python package that helps initialize and manage a three-tier documentation memory system for software projects.

 ### Core Features
 1. Documentation System Initialization